deepamodi8/E-commerce-Analytics_ML-Project/README.md

 Data:
-The data has been collected in the form of csv file from kaggle https://www.kaggle.com/datasets/sirajahmad/acciojob-ml-capstone-ecommerce
+The data has been collected in the form of csv file http://bit.ly/3Azx3G5

 Business Problem Statement: Enhancing Marketing Strategy and Customer Experience in E-commerce